RSGallery2/RSGallery2_Project/Documentation/MyGalleries/MyGalleries.md

 ![My Galleries]()    // Add image of filled gallery

+The "my galleries" are viewed on the modul where the menu with type RSGallery2 is displyed.
+Above the RSGallery2 search box the user can click on "My galleries" which will ...
 (1) Extra link: My galleries, right above the search-box.

 Clicking on that link will show a page like in